mobie/pag-dapex2-fibsem/README.md

 ## Reference

-For more details on the MoBIE and the MoBIE data format, visit https://mobie.github.io/.
+For more details on MoBIE and the MoBIE data format, visit https://mobie.github.io/.